Study Allied Health

 Why study Allied Health at JCU?

 • Gain hands-on experience through clinical placements and on-campus health clinics.
+Benefit from over 1,000 hours of practice in the Bachelor of Occupational Therapy.

 • Study in North Queensland and be uniquely prepared to work in rural, remote and tropical health settings.